 Use quality organic cold-pressed oils: cook with coconut oil and avocado oil.
 Lightly cook or dress with olive oil, macadamia nut oil, sesame oil.
 Keep these oils in a cool, dark place to prevent rancidity.
 Change it up to benefit from the variety of omega 3/6/9 ratios that each of these oils offer.

 Enjoy antioxidant/anti-inflammatory herbs and spices in dishes and as teas, such as ginger, cinnamon, basil, fennel, cardamom, licorice, cilantro, coriander, cumin, lemongrass, oregano, parsley, rosemary, sage, thyme, nettles, tulsi, lavender, rooibos, and tumeric.
 Refresh your spice cabinet to maximize potency.
 Don't wave your spice bottle over a steaming pot otherwise it will spoil.

 Make your own veggie soup purees, organic miso soup, and bone broths.

 Use high quality Himalayan salt.
 Choose chips and snacks with sea salt and avoid vegetable (soy)/corn/cottonseed and partially hydrogenated oils.

 Drink spring water or filtered water.
 Have at least 1 liter per 50 lbs of body weight.
 No alcohol, caffeine (even decaf), or soda.

 Reducing inflammation through nutrition is a significant and transformative step to managing chronic pain and improving your overall health.
 I look forward to seeing you at your next appointment!

-Dr. Christine T. Lipat, DC, Certified Functional Medicine Practitioner/Reiki Master
+Dr. Chris T. Lipat, DC, Certified Functional Medicine Practitioner, Reiki Master